xssstory/STAS/README.md

 ```

+We also provide the `Dockerfile` we used to train and evaluate the model.

 ### Dataset

 You can download CNN/DM and NYT datasets from <a link here> and  unzip the file, these files are organized as follows: